-As winter approaches why do classical music lovers tend to whip up the nocturnes to play or to listen to?
-Nocturnes conjure up winter evenings, after dinner digestifs by the fire, and Chopin being played by a family member or friend.
+As winter approaches why do classical music lovers tend to whip out the nocturnes?
+Chopin’s nocturnes conjure up cosy evenings by the fire, home concerts, cigars and cognac.
 When I was a child, record covers of Chopin, certainly propagated this image.
 This is probably why Chopin’s music seems accessible, approachable.
 A little too accessible at times, since he has been played and heard so much.

 Stephen Hough’s new recording of Chopin’s entire output of nocturnes has put me straight on Chopin.
 Chopin nocturnes are a lot more subtle and complex than one would think.
 Chopin’s nocturnes can be beautiful and a little frilly with much ornamentation, but mostly there is a point to his compositional turn and there is always the Chopin add on, which sets his nocturnes apart from those conceived by Irish composer, John Field, who initiated the genre on solo piano in 1811 .